 Consider working together with a travel company that focuses on solo travelers.
 Look for tips online and through forums about travel agents who can specifically help you with cruising for the solo traveler.

-Then you can make your mind up if you prefer to book yourself with the cruise line or to book with a travel agent.
+Then you can decide if you prefer to book with the cruise line or a travel agent.